Watch a Bear Fight Spill Into a New Jersey Street Like a Bar Brawl

 Black bears are just part of the scenery in New Jersey.

 The one bear that was pinned turns the tables, holding down the other bear.
 They tussle and roll around on the ground some more.
 Eventually, the other bear finds its footing and the two continue to stare at each other.
 The two black bears’ brawl seems to have run its course.
-Both bears are out of steam, and neither of them has done enough damage to one other to be called the winner of the bout.
+Both bears are out of steam, and neither of them has done enough damage to the other to be called the winner of the bout.

 Both of them are missing some fur, but no fatal wounds have been dealt.
 Whatever the fight was about, nothing was solved here.
 The video ends with the two bears staring at each other, panting.
-The fight could have started up after the filming stops.
+The fight could have started up after the filming stopped.
 However, we don’t know any more information about what happened after this battle.
 It could have resumed just as easily as the battle could have ended with the bears walking away.

 As to the cause, some people suggested that it was a territorial dispute.
 Yet, we’ll never know what prompted this incredible battle in the suburbs to happen.

-Is it Normal for Black Bears to Fight Each Other?
+Is It Normal For Black Bears To Fight Each Other?

 Yes, black bears do fight each other and when times are rough – even turn to cannibalism.
 It is unusual for them to come to blows in a populous neighborhood!
 Bears usually fight in an attempt to show dominance in disputes over territory and to attract a mate.
 Female bears are often forced to fight males coming for their cubs.
 As bears are forced to live among people due to habitat loss – people need to be prepared to co-exist – meaning get used to it and stay out of the way.